One year ago I couldn’t board the plane to Sri Lanka because I thought I couldn’t breathe.

 I mean, who just tries to shake off a broken arm and wait for it to heal?
 After months of tears, being afraid, and very slow progress, my therapist and I talked about a mild SSRI (Selective Serotonin Reuptake Inhibitor) to help calm my mind so I can think clearly and handle my panics.
 In the coming months, I will slowly wean myself off under doctors’ observation.
 Most depressive episodes last 2-3 years, so they recommend medication is used until the worst is over and you can think with a clear head.
 Personally, I’ve had no side effects and have not ‘lost’ my personality or emotions to my wonderful surprise.
 I wish I didn’t wait as long as I did to discuss my options with professionals, it can be a great resource for some people in many different mental health situations.

 I talk a lot about yoga, like here and here.
 I’m all about the namaste.
-Some people like to do boxing, others join a screamo band, but I found a calming activity to work best for me.
+Some people like to do boxing, others join a screamo band, but I found refuge in these Legacy Healing exercise options.
 I also never had a good time doing team sports or other physical activity, but yoga makes sense to me more in body and mind.
 I compete with myself and no one else.
 And no one else cares what I’m doing in the back of the studio, I can just relax.

 The teachers I have are wonderful and again, I’m fortunate to have found a studio that’s stripped down, old school yoga.
 Well, as old school as it can get in a trendy part of London.
 No heat, no rap music, no circus tumbling, just you and your mat.
 I love it, at the studio and at home.
 I’ve looked deeper into the art of yoga which is fascinating – not just the ‘asanas’ (movements) the other seven ‘limbs’ of yoga, like breath control, contentment and meditation.